Econundrums/Satellite-Complexity/README.md

 dfGower = daisy(df, metric = 'gower')
 ```

 Now a clustering algorithm must be chosen; the two main types that will be used are *agglomerative* and *divisive* clustering, or AGNES and DIANA for short.
-Typically you want to use AGNES for finding smaller clusters and DIANA for larger ones, but for my purposes I'm going to look at both and compare.
+Typically, you want to use AGNES for finding smaller clusters and DIANA for larger ones, but for my purposes I'm going to look at both and compare.

 <a name="agnes"></a>
 ## AGNES